curl/everything-curl/cmdline-urls.md

 stop.
 Additionally, the scheme must not start with nor contain any white space.

+### The scheme separator

+The scheme identifier is separated from the rest of the URL by the "://" sequence.
+That is a colon and two forward slashes.
+There exists URL formats with only one slash, but curl doesn't support any of them.
+There are two additional notes to be aware of, about the number of slashes:

+curl allow some illegal syntaxes and try to correct them internally so it will also understand and accept URLs with one or three slashes, even though they are in fact not properly formed URLs. curl does this because the browsers started this practice so it has lead to such URLs being used in the wild every now and then.

+`file://` URLs are written as `file://<hostname>/<path>` but the only hostnames that are okay to use are `localhost`, `127.0.0.1` or a blank (nothing at all):

+    file://localhost/path/to/file
+    file://127.0.0.1/path/to/file
+    file:///path/to/file

+Inserting any other host name in there will make recent versions of curl to return an error.

+Pay special attention to the third example above (`file:///path/to/file`).
+That is *three* slashes before the path.
+That is again an area with common mistakes and where browsers allow users to use the wrong syntax so as a special exception, curl on Windows also allows this bastard format:

+    file://X:/path/to/file

+... where X is a windows-style drive letter.

 ### Without scheme

 As a convenience, curl also allows users to leave out the scheme part from